kingandmcgaw/handbook/README.md

 * __Clarity over cleverness__.
 Your code is only good if someone else undertands it.
 * __Never make changes unilaterally__.
 Prefer oversharing and overcommunication (at the expense of some chatter/noise) to implicit understanding and agreement.
 Goal is to [increase bus factor](http://en.wikipedia.org/wiki/Bus_factor).
 * __Asynchronous and location-agnostic__.
 With a workforce across multiple locations it's important that we behave as if we're _all_ remote.
 Always acknowledge communication.
+* __Clearly define the rules of success for every project or proposal__.
+* __Transparency by default__.
+All information should be as public as possible, either inside the information, and where possible outside the organisation.

 ###Language style guides